 The Most Common Mistakes When Using React

-Setting wrong value types on the initial state
+Setting incorrect value types for the initial state

-Setting the initial state values to null or an empty string and then accessing properties of that value in render as if it's an object is quite a common mistake.
-The same goes for not providing default values for nested objects and then trying to access them in render or other component methods.
+A common mistake is setting the initial state value of an object or array to null or an empty string, and then attempting to access the properties of that value during render.
+Similarly, not providing default values for nested objects and trying to access them in the render method or other component methods can cause issues.

 jsx